BookScouter is one of the best places to sell used books for cash.

 One book might only get you a few bucks, but others, especially certain textbooks, can earn you quite a lot.

-In fact, it’s not uncommon to see offers for more that $50 to $160 for a book on there.
+In fact, it’s not uncommon to see offers for more than $50 to $160 for a book there.

 You never know what a book could be worth, so it’s always worth doing a quick search for your title to get a good idea.